-Once we can truly gain access to our centre of mass as the main engine for our body movements, footwork becomes rather unimportant, because the feet, legs, and the rest of the body will move, connected to and as extensions of our centre of mass.
+Once you can truly gain access to our centre of mass as the main engine for our body movements, footwork becomes rather unimportant, because the feet, legs, and the rest of the body will move, connected to and as extensions of our centre of mass.
 Wing Chun is the only form of martial art in which we don’t need to use Jup Maa (force from the use of a stance i.e. using the legs to push off the ground to produce force).

 If we think about moving our body and use our legs as the main engine, there’s always a leg we need to push off when we move, i.e. our mass will shift from one leg towards the other, and we push off the latter when moving forwards.
 During the weight shift, we will not be able to kick with the leg that is supporting our mass, and the force produced in this way doesn’t utilise the entire body weight and is more of a structural force, which requires a specific body alignment.
-However, if one can utilise their centre of mass correctly, it feels and looks like they have access to a third support, regardless of the position of the legs, and will become possible to kick from either leg without having to shift our mass; the legs feel very light and the entire body could move in every direction.
+However, if one can utilise their centre of mass correctly, it feels and looks like they have access to a third support, regardless of the position of the legs, and will be able to kick from either leg without having to shift their mass; the legs feel very light and the entire body could move in every direction.
 The force produced will be enormous as the entire body weight is being shifted around as one unit.
-Having said that, I still think it’s crucial, during practice, we always try to point the feet slightly inwards when stepping and moving around.
+Having said that, I still think it’s crucial, during practice, that we always try to point the feet slightly inwards when stepping and moving around.
 This is only so we can learn how to focus our entire mass forward into the centreline.
 Once this intention has been developed, even pointing the toes inwards will not be as important.

 Do you believe that Wing Chun needs internal development to be effective?